Alex1304/botrino/website/docs/getting-started.md

 If you don't want the JLink runtime image, or if you want to use a build tool other than Maven, you may as well start from a blank project and import Botrino yourself.
 Be aware that it will require a bit more effort to set up than using the archetype.

-Import the following dependencies (if you don't want the command module you can omit `botrino-command`):
+Import the following dependencies (if you don't want the command extension you can omit `botrino-command`):

 <Tabs
     groupId="build-tools"